 Our Life Orientation Department works with all boys in the school to help them with Career Education and to teach them the skills they will need to plan their careers.
 The primary focus here is to provide boys with information about careers and present opportunities for self-discovery and self-reflection in a group setting.
 Some boys find it helpful to augment the work they do in Life Orientation by also having a more individualised career assessment.

-The BSU offers a career coaching process which is carried out by Educational Psychology interns (Stellenbosch University Masters graduates who are in their final year of Educational Psychology training under the supervision of experienced psychologists).
+The BSU offers a career coaching process which is carried out by the BSU Educational Psychology interns (under the supervision of experienced psychologists).
 The Career Assessment at the BSU includes:

 - Reflection and self discovery.